-These cookies collect information about your browsing habits (including details of the websites you've visited), which we use to make sure you receive advertising relevant to you.
+These cookies collect information about your browsing and search habits (including details of the websites you've visited or searches you make online), which we use to make sure you receive advertising relevant to you.
 We (or third parties and advertising networks on our behalf) may use them to show you ads we think you'll be interested in across the internet (including on other sites you visit), based on your interaction with our website, app and your browsing history.

 This includes advertising that uses Online Behavioural Advertising (OBA).
 Third parties, such as advertising networks, work with websites and advertisers to deliver customised advertising based on the collection and use of your web browsing activity.
-This includes: pages visited, ads clicked, and products bought or researched.
+This includes: pages visited, ads clicked, searches made (for example, in our route planner), and products bought or researched.
 Ads that fall under this definition often have a blue triangle symbol in the top right-hand corner.

 If, for example, you visit our website and show an interest in one of our products but don't buy it, we may re-target you with adverts about it on other websites – and in search results – for a number of days after your initial website visit.
 If you buy the product, or a set period of time has passed, the re-targeting advertising stops.

-Tools and cookies we use for marketing and advertising include: Doubleclick, Google AdWords, Bing Adcentre, Facebook, Twitter, Amazon Advertising, and various display advertising providers.
+Tools and cookies we use for marketing and advertising include: Doubleclick, Google Adsense, Facebook, Twitter, Amazon Advertising, Captify and various display advertising providers, networks and exchanges.